Yuanyang County, Yunnan: Overview

 It covers an area of 2200 km2 and has a population of approximately 365,000 (2002), of which 88% belong to ethnic minorities and 95% is associated with agriculture.
 The majority of the inhabitants of the county are from the Hani ethnic group.
-The GDP of Yuanyang county in 2002 was 630 million Yuan.
+The GDP of Yuanyang county in 2021 was 9,312 million Yuan.
 The administrative seat of the county is the town of Nansha (a.k.a.
 New Yuanyang) down in the Red River valley at an elevation of 240 meters.
 It is situated 12 km towards the north-east of the former administrative seat Xinjie (a.k.a.
 Old Yuanyang or just Yuanyang) to which it is connected by a 27 km long twisting mountain road.
 To the south of Old Yuanyang, the town of Panzhihua is positioned near the top of another major valley of rice-terraces.
 There are a total of 928 settlements in Yuanyang county, 826 of them being inhabited by only one single ethnic group.

 The town of Old Yuanyang is a Hani minority settlement atop a ridge of the Ailao mountain range at an elevation of around 1570 metres.
 It is a popular destination with photographers due to the vast areas of nearby mountains which have been cultivated into terraced rice paddies for at least the past 1300 years by the Hani people.
-Despite the overwhelming scenic beauty of its landscape and colourful local minorities, mass tourism has not developed in this region, mainly due to its remote location, lack of a nearby airport, and until fairly recent, relative inaccessibility due to bad road conditions.
+Despite its scenic and cultural attractions, mass tourism has not developed in this region, mainly due to its remote location, lack of a nearby airport and road conditions.

 The terraced areas of interest to visitors are mainly found between 1000 and 2000 metres above sea level.
 The winter temperatures here, although never freezing, are such that they only support one rice crop a year.
 After the harvest, from mid-September till mid-November depending on the elevation, the terraces are filled with water until April, when planting begins.

 The vast majority of the ethnic minority women in Yuanyang county still wear traditional clothes as their daily attire.
 The main ethnic group is the Hani who share the region with several other minorities such as the Yi and Miao.
 Market days in the villages tend to be very colourful when the different minority groups in the vicinity, each in their own traditional costume, come together to trade and socialise.